Henkebenk/Sons-Of-The-Forest-Save-Game-Companion/README.md

   In order to use this program, you will need to have JDK 19 installed on your system.
 You can grab a copy of it from the following link: https://www.oracle.com/java/technologies/javase/jdk19-archive-downloads.html (Without this you will get a the error message "A Java exception has occured" when running the .jar file)

+## .jar VS .exe

+  If you have issues with the .jar version, grab the .exe version instead, place it in the same directory

 ## Usage
   Download the SOTF-SGC.jar file from the repository.
   Place the .jar file in the same folder as your Singleplayer and Multiplayer folders are in the save folders directory.
 For example: